Skip to content

 • yang (Optional[str]) –

-name of YANG module to load template for
+YANG module name to load the template for, e.g. ietf-interfaces.

 • misc (Optional[str]) –